Cockroaches, rotting food and garbage: Lawmakers say Rikers Island jail conditions are a "public health issue"

 New York State lawmakers are calling for greater criminal justice reform amid "an absolute humanitarian crisis" at Rikers Island jail complex.
 The ten facilities situated in the East River near New York City are scheduled to close by 2027, putting an end to some of its longstanding issues of violence and neglect.

-"The place is in a state of emergency, and we need to act now," New York State Assembly Member Jessica González-Rojas told CBS News' Lana Zak.
+"The place is in a state of emergency, and we need to act now," New York State Assembly Member Jessica González-Rojas told CBS News' Lana Zak on Thursday.
 "We must work to decarcerate."

 While touring the island's facilities, González-Rojas said she saw garbage spewed across the floor, cockroaches and rotting food.
 She said inmates were piled on top of one another, and some had no access to showers or clothing.
 She added that she stepped over urine and even witnessed a suicide attempt at the jail.